bc-compsci-club/team-tech-project-website/docs/resources/learn.md

   A roadmap to becoming a web developer in 2020. _Contributed by Tenz#0347_

 :::note Contribute to this list!
 Have any resources you want to share with us?
-Post them in our Discord community under the `#resources` channel or submit a pull request [here](https://github.com/bc-compsci-club/ttp.bccompsci.club)!
+Post them in our Discord community under the `#resources` channel or [**submit a pull request here**](https://github.com/bc-compsci-club/ttp.bccompsci.club)!
 :::